Programming in C++

 Issues race conditions communication overhead

-Use multithreading to "wait" for network responses or a database
+Use multithreading to "wait" for data (network responses, a database, ...)

-Use multiprocessing for CPU heavy computations (eg. video encoding)
+Both multithreading and multiprocessing can be used for CPU heavy parallel computations (eg. video encoding)

 Questions